Managing Electronic Component Obsolescence With a Unified Data Solution

 Your 3rd Party Supply Chain Management Tools Don't Integrate With Your Design Software

-You might have found a software solution or signed up for a service that provides some level of supply chain visibility, allowing you to anticipate sourcing problems and redesigns early in the design phase.
-This is a much better option than waiting to send your board off for manufacturing, only to find out your lead times are significantly longer than you expected, or your required components are out of stock.
+You might have found a software solution or signed up for a service that provides some level of supply chain visibility and obsolescence risk management, allowing you to anticipate sourcing problems and redesigns early in the design phase.
+This is a much better option than waiting to send your board off for manufacturing only to find out lead times are significantly longer than you expected or components are out of stock.

 Unfortunately, these 3rd party component obsolescence management and supply chain visibility tools don't integrate with your PCB design software.
 Once you find that important component data has been updated or that a desired component will soon become unsourceable, it is difficult to quickly locate and import a suitable replacement component into your design documents.
 When this happens, you're stuck browsing distributor websites and updating your design documents manually.